corda/corda/docs/source/azure-vm-explore.rst

    :scale: 50 %

-Click Create and wait a few minutes for your instance to provision and start running.
+Click "Create" and wait a few minutes for your instance to provision and start running.

 .. image:: resources/azure-create-vm.png